LSU-Vanderbilt will be a night game in Death Valley broadcast on the SEC Network

 Trending News

 LSU has two more games left in the regular season: the 6:45 p.m.
-Vanderbilt game and a matchup against Oklahoma that has not had a time scheduled yet.
+Vanderbilt game and a 6 p.m.
+ESPN matchup against Oklahoma.
 Both games are in Death Valley.

 More News